-‘Fox Sports’ Wants Tony Romo As Analyst, Will He Bid Farewell To Football?
+Fox Sports Wants Tony Romo As Analyst.
+Will He Bid Farewell To Football?

 “I want to say thank you,” said Romo, while listening to a song by Bob Dylan.
 “I have a lot to think about in the future, we’ll see what happens,” he added.
 Romo’s wife, Candice, makes a brief appearance in the video.

-In other news, Fox Sports wants Romo as an analyst!
+In other news, Fox Sports wants Romo as analyst!
 Will Tony Romo follow in the footsteps of another Dallas Cowboys quarterback, Troy Aikman, heading to the Fox broadcast box?

 Sources told ESPN’s Adam Schefter that Fox Sports would like Tony Romo as an analyst and replace John Lynch, who left that job to become the new CEO of the San Francisco 49ers last January.